 Newswise is reporting about a new research paper documenting the unintended consequences following the introduction of a biological control to the U.S. over a century ago.
-A parasitic fly (Compsilura concinnata) was one of over 100 organisms brought to the country in an attempt to control the gypsy moth (Lymantria dispar).
+A parasitic fly (Compsilura concinnata) was one of over 100 organisms brought to the country in an attempt to control the spongy moth (Lymantria dispar).
 It turned out to be a generalist predator, and is now known to attack more than 180 different butterfly and moth species.

 One of its unintended targets was another invasive species, the browntail moth (Euproctis chrysorrhoea).
-The browntail was considered a serious pest a hundred years ago, but with the introduction of the fly, its populations were being kept in check by the mid-1900s (much better results than with the still problematic gypsy moth, but then the browntail moth has enjoyed a coastal resurgence over the past few years.).
+The browntail was considered a serious pest a hundred years ago, but with the introduction of the fly, its populations were being kept in check by the mid-1900s (much better results than with the still problematic spongy moth, but then the browntail moth has enjoyed a coastal resurgence over the past few years.).